Contagious Bacterial Skin Infections

 Impetigo is one of the more contagious bacterial skin infections.
 Those who are infected should stay home and avoid contact with others to keep from spreading the disease.
 It also is important to avoid sharing items, such as towels, clothing and pillows, that could transfer bacteria to an uninfected person [source: WebMD].
 If necessary, cover the infected area to keep from scratching, because this can transfer the infection to other people or to other parts of your body.
 Washing your hands frequently or wearing gloves when you're around an infected person also can help stop the spread of infection [source: Mayo Clinic].

 Bacterial skin infections can range from a nuisance to downright nasty, but by practicing good hygiene and seeking medical advice when appropriate, you can limit the toll they take on your skin.
-To learn more, visit the links on the next page.
+To learn more, visit the links below.